voddle/stick_end/readme.md

 * DARK MODE

-* Stick's LIKED USER LIST FUNCTION (to decide the ui of like button)
+* Stick's LIKED USER LIST FUNCTION (to decide the ui of like button) (this functon was changed, the liked_list will record the stick's id of which liked by the user, each user was correspond to a specific list)

 * Like function, both API and front_end function needed